What awaits Celtic on Seville return?

 The departures of Emerson Royal - to Spurs via Barcelona - and Aissa Mandi mean half of last season's regular back four has gone.
 Centre-half Marc Bartra also looks set to miss out after going off injured against Granada, while Alves has usurped Claudio Bravo and Joel Robles as number one, so the hosts will line up with a new-look rearguard.

-Celtic fans denied return to Sevilla
+Celtic fans denied return to Seville

-An emotional return to Sevilla will have to wait for Celtic fans, with a late U-turn from the Spanish authorities meaning away supporters are not permitted in the Benito Villamarin Stadium.
+An emotional return to Seville will have to wait for Celtic fans, with a late U-turn from the Spanish authorities meaning away supporters are not permitted in the Benito Villamarin Stadium.

 Still, the Glasgow club are assured of a warm welcome in the city where their 80,000-strong travelling support in 2003 made a big impression with the locals.